msequeir/portfolio-msequeir/docs/blogs/blog1.md

     - Response from RESTful APIs can be cached saving time and leading to improved efficiency.

 - Popularity
-    - With the rise of web apps and mobile devices RESTful APIs are found everywhere, meaning there are a ton of resources for developers to use to learn about them.
+    - With the rise of web apps and mobile devices, RESTful APIs are found everywhere, meaning there are a ton of resources for developers to use to learn about them.

 ## Where are they found?